 You want to post with the mindset of helping others and providing a service, as opposed to selling people on your products.
 Say you own a breakfast place and you want to promote a new coffee brand that you are using.
 Instead of simply posting pictures of your new coffee on Instagram with its price, use a helping mindset to deliver your message.

 You could try saying something along the lines of, “Our new cold-brew coffee is that extra push to get you through your morning meeting!”

 Whatever the product is, just make sure you can relate to your target client base.
-A mindset of providing a service allows you to do this more effectively.
-If people see your product on social media as a something geared specifically toward them and their personal world, you have succeeded in every way!
+A mindset of providing service allows you to do this more effectively.
+If people see your product on social media as something geared specifically toward them and their personal world, you have succeeded in every way!

 3. Use Trending Topics

 Another great strategy when posting is to pay close attention to trending topics and market alongside them.
 Trending topics could be anything from weather, politics, sports, celebrities, etc.